On Small Types in Univalent Foundations

 We briefly describe some motivations for studying impredicativity in the form of propositional resizing in univalent type theory.
 The first reason for our interest is that, unlike the univalence axiom in cubical type theory~\cite{CohenEtAl2018}, there is at present no known computational interpretation of propositional resizing axioms.

 Another reason for being interested in predicativity is the fact that propositional resizing axioms fail in some models of univalent type theory.
 A notable example of such a model is Uemura's cubical assembly model~\cite{Uemura2019}.
-What is particularly striking about Uemura's model is that it does support an impredicative universe \(\U\) in the sense that if \(X : \U\) and \(Y\) is \emph{any} type family over \(X\) not necessarily taking values in \(\U\), then \(\Pi_{x : X}Y(x)\) is in \(\U\) again, but that propositional resizing fails for this universe.
+What is particularly striking about Uemura's model is that it does support an impredicative universe \(\U\) in the sense that if \(X\) is \emph{any} type and \(Y : X \to \U\), then \(\Pi_{x : X}Y(x)\) is in \(\U\) again even if \(X\) isn't, but that propositional resizing fails for this universe.
 On the model-theoretic side, we also highlight Swan's (unpublished) results~\cite{Swan2019a,Swan2019b} that show that propositional resizing axioms fail in certain presheaf (cubical) models of type theory.
 Interestingly, Swan's argument works by showing that the models violate certain collection principles if we assume Brouwerian continuity principles in the metatheory.

 By contrast, we should mention that propositional resizing is validated in many models when a classical metatheory is assumed.
 For example, this is true for any type-theoretic model topos~\cite[Proposition~11.3]{Shulman2019}.
 In particular, Voevodsky's simplical sets model~\cite{KapulkinLumsdaine2021} validates excluded middle and hence propositional resizing.
 We note, however, that in other models it is possible for propositional resizing to hold and excluded middle to fail, as shown by~\cite[Remark~11.24]{Shulman2015}.